dart-lang/language/working/augmentation-libraries/feature-specification.md

             *   Let *i* be one plus the number of prior positional super parameters in the parameter list of *d*.

-            *   Otherwise if *d* has a *superConstructorInvocation*, add the number of positional arguments in the argument list of that invocation.
+            *   Otherwise if *d* has a *superInitializer*, add the number of positional arguments in the argument list of that invocation.

             *   Set the positional argument value with position *i* in *S* to *v*.